Santa Lucia: A Celebration of Light

 Nightgowns or white dresses: Those who represent Lucia, and many in the procession, typically wear a white dress or nightgown.
 White is a symbol of purity.

 Red sashes and slippers: Tie a red sash around your waist or shoulders.
-Here are some red silk scarves or hair ribbons that work well, and are lovely to use all year round.
 We also love these cozy wool slippers that carry the woven heart as a reminder to love others.
 Red is a symbol of love and courage.

 Santa Lucia Buns (Lussekatter): The bright saffron buns are just the thing to share with others.
 Let your "Lucia" carry them in a basket, offering one to all in her path.
 Deliver to neighbors and friends.
 Use these bun warmers to keep them warm as you bring food to those in need.
 Here is the traditional recipe we use.